ShahriarDhruvo/DU_Hackathon/README.md

 # Hosting
-Visit <a target="_blank" href="https://classportal.herokuapp.com/">here</a> to see this project live
+Visit <a target="_blank" href="https://classportal.herokuapp.com/">here</a> to see this project live Use the following account for testing purpose:
+    > username: Teacher_EEE
+    > password: Testing321

 # Project Purpose
 Because of the Covid-19 outbreak coutries are in lockdown, educational institutes has been closed for a long time now.
 As a result the whole education system has become a messy. <br /> <br />